-A brief history of Solana
+A Brief History of Solana

 The story of Solana begins with a sunny California beach of the same name.
-Solana beach is located just 30 minutes north of San Diego, where (cryptocurrency project) Solana’s founder and CEO Anatoly Yakovenko has spent most of his life working in telecommunications.
-This is a bit of an understatement given that Yankovenko was instrumental in developing the technology found in all our smartphones during his 12 years at Qualcomm.
+Solana Beach is located just 30 minutes north of San Diego, where (cryptocurrency project) Solana’s founder and CEO Anatoly Yakovenko has spent most of his life working in telecommunications.
+This is a bit of an understatement given that Yakovenko was instrumental in developing the technology found in all our smartphones during his 12 years at Qualcomm.

 Yakovenko theorized that timestamping transactions would exponentially increase the scalability of a cryptocurrency blockchain without sacrificing its security or decentralization.
 He knew it was possible to build since Google and Intel had both implemented similar technologies in their own databases, albeit in a centralized manner.
 Solana’s revolutionary whitepaper was quietly published in November 2017.